 28. People living in Porto are nicknamed “Tripeiros” or “Tripe Eaters” due to the fact that they helped their national fleet by supplying them with meat during the 15th Century, leaving behind only tripe for the people themselves.
 This act became a source of pride later when the voyage gained victory over Ceuta in North Africa.

-30. A rather fun fact related to food is that Portugal holds the honor of having made the largest omelet in the world, which was prepared by 55 people over six hours, using 145,000 eggs.
+30. A rather fun Portugal fact related to food is that Portugal holds the honor of having made the largest omelet in the world, which was prepared by 55 people over six hours, using 145,000 eggs.
 It weighed around 6,466 kg.

 31. Football is the Portuguese’s favorite sport among all.
 Their strongly supported football club, S.L.
-Benfica, was mentioned in the Guinness Book of World Records in 2006 for having over 160,389 paid up members.
+Benfica, was mentioned in the Guinness Book of World Records in 2006 for having over 160,389 paid-up members.

 32. Cristiano Ronaldo, one of the most famous football icons today, is Portuguese.
 He was born in Santo António in 1985.
 The country has a small museum in Madeira that honors the infamous Ronaldo.

 33. Portugal has the oldest bookstore in the world, Livraria Bertrand, in Lisbon.
 It was built in 1732 and is still operational.
+A must-see on every visitors' trip, and another world record for Portugal!

 34. Livraria Lello is another famous bookstore in Portugal.
-This is famous for its amazing interior that is based on the two popular movements of architecture: the Art Nouveau and Neo Gothic styles.
+This is famous for its amazing interior that is based on the two popular movements of architecture: the Art Nouveau and Neo-Gothic styles.
 Another, arguably more interesting, fact about this bookstore is that J.K Rowling used to visit this store frequently and is rumored to be inspired by its architecture for her Harry Potter series.

 35. Ian Fleming was inspired for his book, Casino Royale, by a place called Estoril Casino in Cascais, Portugal.

 36. Portugal and England are famous as old friends.
 They had a treaty signed in 1373 for “perpetual friendships”, and the bond between the two developed countries has strengthened over the years.
+It is thought the Anglo Portuguese alliance is the oldest diplomatic alliance in the world.

 37. The famous Portuguese pirate, Bartholomew, is well-known for inventing the first Pirate Code.

-39. Portugal is the sixth largest producer of lithium in the world and the largest in Europe.
+39. Portugal is the sixth-largest producer of lithium in the world and the largest in Europe.
 Lithium is a metal used in electric batteries and its demand because of its use in electric cars is increasing at a rapid pace.

 40. Fado is the traditional Portugal music inspired by mournful tunes and lyrics.
 The music is mostly concerned with a feeling of loss, and yet it has some hopeful thoughts shining through.